 In the event of identity theft or fraud, Allstate Identity Protection provides up to $1 million in expense coverage.
 This expense coverage policy covers and reimburses customers for expenses related to the theft.

 Since Allstate provides this type of coverage with its identity protection services, members do not have to worry about paying out-of-pocket expenses if they are caught up in an identity theft crime.
+It's important to note that, while some companies in the industry do provide this same level of identity theft insurance, many companies still fall short in this area.

 The company recognizes the ever-growing threat of identity theft crime and strives to keep its members' personal information safe from varying data breaches that occur.